Perinatal Mental Health Disorders

 - Are you worried that you might hurt your baby or yourself?

-Any of these symptoms, and many more, could indicate that you have a form of perinatal mood or anxiety disorder, such as postpartum depression.
+Any of these symptoms, and many more, could indicate that you have a form of perinatal mental health disorder, such as postpartum depression.
 While many parents experience some mild mood changes during or after the birth of a child, 15 to 20% of women experience more significant symptoms of depression or anxiety.
 Please know that with informed care you can prevent a worsening of these symptoms and can fully recover.
 There is no reason to continue to suffer.

-Parents of every culture, age, income level and race can develop perinatal mood and anxiety disorders.
+Parents of every culture, age, income level and race can develop perinatal mental health disorders.
 Symptoms can appear any time during pregnancy and the first 12 months after childbirth.
 There are effective and well-researched treatment options to help you recover.
 Although the term “postpartum depression” is most often used, there are actually several forms of illness that parents may experience, including:

 Depression During Pregnancy & Postpartum